SkiFire13/master-thesis/chapters/background/5-parity-games.typ

   Given a parity game $G = (V_0, V_1, E, p)$, for every vertex $v in V_0 union V_1$ one and only one of the players can force a winning play from $v$.
 The set of vertices $V$ can thus be partitioned in two *winning sets* $W_0$ and $W_1$ of the vertices where player 0 (resp. player 1) has a winning strategy starting from vertices in that set.
 ]

+#example("strategy")[
-For example in the parity game in @parity-strategy-example the winning strategy for player 0 on vertex $v_0$ would be going to the vertex $v_1$, while for player 1 on vertex $v_2$ it would be going to the vertex $v_3$.
-For all the other vertices the strategy is not relevant, since it will always be losing for their controlling player.
+  For example in the parity game in @parity-strategy-example the winning strategy, represented as whole lines, for player 0 on vertex $v_0$ would be going to the vertex $v_1$, while for player 1 on vertex $v_2$ it would be going to the vertex $v_3$.
+For all the other vertices the strategy is not relevant, since it will always be losing for their controlling player, so it has not been displayed.

   #figure(
     parity_game_example(true),
     caption: [Example of a parity game along with its winning strategies], ) <parity-strategy-example>
+]